(post contains affiliate links: see disclosure)

 eBay of course sells way more than just homeschooling curriculum and in the past I have sold every thing from toys, kitchen items and books.

 In order to sell on eBay you first need to open an account.
 I find eBay to be an extremely user friendly system.
-Simply click on the register button found about 1/2 way down their home screen and follow the directions.
+Simply click on the register button and follow the directions.

 Selling your item is easy just follow the step by step instructions that eBay provides.
 However, I do suggest doing a few of the following things to provide you with the best eBay experience.

 Ten Tips For Successful Sales on eBay

 If you are going to sell a lot of items on eBay read a few books on the topic.
 I have read an older edition of eBay for Dummies, as well as the original, The Complete Idiots Guide to eBay, both were very simple to understand and provided me with tips to sell my items at a higher rate of return.

 2. Take good pictures

 Try experimenting with light, and backgrounds to get the most accurate picture of you items.
 For books I like laying them on my laminate floors.
 For toys I drape either a dark or light table cloth behind them to help accent them and often bring in a desk light to help light the area better.
 You might even find you get the best light by taking your items outdoors.

 3. Make sure you clean up you item the best you can

 Dark marks on Lego can often be removed with a bit of rubbing alcohol followed by a rinse under water.
 Little tikes toys clean up well with a soft scrub cleanser.
 Over time you will discover all kinds of tips to clean up your items.